gjbex/training-material/Python/Interfacing_C_C++_Fortran/README.md

 ## What is it?

-* `Ctypes`: example of using functions defined in a shared library.
+* `Ctypes`: examples of using functions defined in a shared library.
 * `F2py`: examples of binding Fortran code using f2py.
 * `Swig`: examples of binding C and C++ code using SWIG.